bright/new-www/_posts/2017-10-13-how-to-bring-together-university-and-work.md

 tags: work university time-management
 ---

-# How to bring together university and work?

 ## How did it start?

 I’ve started my adventure at Bright Inventions from a three month summer Internship, but now it’s time to go back to the university.
 It has got a little bit complicated when it turned out that I have to be in two places at the same time - I have tried bilocation, but unfortunately failed… And sometimes I need to sleep, so even trilocation is wanted.